-CP Košir Relationship between suppreme Church 5 12 authority and particular Churches relationship has reaffirmed Code of Canon Law 1983.
-Comparison of Code of Canon Law 1917 and Code of Canon Law 1983 on hierarchical regulation between Church and community, universal Church and individual particular Churches, between pope and local bishops.
+CP 05 Košir Relationship between Supreme Church Authority 5 and Particular Churches

+Study of biblical and theological text and their explanations and solutions which depends on foundation, establishment and activity universal in particular Churches.
+Legal system of this relationship has reaffirmed Code of Canon Law 1983.
+Comparison of Code of Canon Law 1917 and Code of Canon Law 1983 on hierarchical regulation between Church and community, universal Church and individual particular Churches, between pope and local bishops s CP 06 Košir Religious Freedom in Church Documents 5 -- --- ------- ------- -- ---